 “If by improving a person’s sense of happiness and social connection through creative engagement, we can reduce isolation and depression, we may be able to delay significant contact with the healthcare system.
 That’s money that isn’t being spent.
 When people take the risk of making art with others, it builds community, which is therapeutic.
 Making art allows this community-building to happen quickly and more powerfully,” she explains.

 Many adults lose mobility as a result of stroke, severe arthritis or injuries from falls.
 Seniors with limited mobility are unable to enjoy the hobbies and creative activities for adults in their younger days with better health.

-These seniors can still find a list of creative activities for adults that they can enjoy today.
+These individuals can still find a list of creative activities for adults that they can enjoy today.

 Adults learn best with one-on-one, hands-on show-and-tell.
 The more nervous and intimidated a relative is about using the technology, the more important it is to transmit information in small pieces.
 Let them learn by doing one thing at a time and practicing it many times before moving on to a new concept.
 The government survey found that adults learn best when technology is delivered using equipment they are already familiar with.